-#:filename, description, filesize, profile string
+#: filename, description, filesize, profile string

-Value Definition #:filenan ne The disk number and filename of the application or other element to be copied. descripti on The string, enclosed in quotation marks (" "), that is to be displayed in the Windows Setup dialog box for selecting applications to copy during custom setup. filesize The expanded size of the file in bytes. profile si ring The string used by Setup to locate the item in the appropriate [group#] section.
+Value Definition #:filename The disk number and filename of the application or other element to be copied. description The string, enclosed in quotation marks (" "), that is to be displayed in the Windows Setup dialog box for selecting applications to copy during custom setup. filesize The expanded size of the file in bytes. profile string The string used by Setup to locate the item in the appropriate [group#] section.
 This string determines if and how the item is added to a Program Manager group with DDE.
 The profile string is also used to locate any needed DLL files in the [win.dependents] section.
-Note for the must a st entry in most sections specifies the total disk space required files in that section.
-If you add an entry to any section, you also modify the disk space number-for example: ce=1506946.
+Note The last entry in most sections specifies the total disk space require for the files in that section.
+If you add an entry to any section, you must also modify the disk space number-for example: diskspace=1506946.